 One of the big subjects of talk around the NBA the past decade-plus has been LeBron James.
 LeBron breakfast, lunch, and afternoon charcuterie board.
 But it’s 5-foot-9 (on a good day) point guard Isaiah Thomas who’s been inspiring basketball fans with his refreshingly energetic, David-versus-Goliath brand of ball.
+It’s no surprise the Celtics are drawing comparisons to Game of Thrones’ Targaryens.
 Most remarkable isn’t his plethora of nifty passes or weaves between 7-foot defenders, but rather his unlikely climb to the top.

 A three-time all-conference selection in the Pac-10 for the Washington Huskies (seemingly a short point guard factory, as they also produced sub 5-foot-9 former NBA dunk champion Nate Robinson), Isaiah gave up his senior year to enter the 2011 NBA Draft.
 There, he was chosen with the last pick in the draft (60th overall) by the Kings.
 Following three he’s-blossoming seasons in Sacramento during which he finished with 11.5, 13.9, and 20.3 points per game respectively, the young disher was dished to Phoenix.